Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Gorenstein homological algebra of gendo-symmetric algebras

-\begin{corollary} Let $A$ be a gendo-symmetric nonselfinjective algebra. \begin{enumerate} \item If an Auslander-Reiten component contains a nonprojective Gorenstein projective-injective module then this component consists only of Gorenstein projective-injective modules.
-Thus the indecomposable nonprojective Gorenstein projective-injective modules form unions of stable Auslander-Reiten components of the algebra. \item If $A$ is CM-finite, then $A$ contains no nonprojective Gorenstein projective-injective module. \end{enumerate} \end{corollary} \begin{proof} \begin{enumerate} \item Assume that $M$ is a nonprojective Gorenstein projective-injective module.
-With $M$ being Gorenstein projective-injective also $\tau(M) \cong \Omega^{2}(M)$ and $\tau^{-1}(M) \cong \Omega^{-2}(M)$ are Gorenstein projective-injective, since being Gorenstein projective-injective is equivalent to having infinite dominant and infinite codominant dimension.
-In a Auslander-Reiten sequence:$ 0 \rightarrow \tau(M) \rightarrow S \rightarrow M \rightarrow 0$, also $S$ is Gorenstein projective-injective, since with $M$ and $\tau(M) \cong \Omega^{2}(M)$ also the middle term $S$ has infinite dominant and codominant dimension by the Horseshoe lemma.
-Thus every module in the Auslander-Reiten component containing $M$ is a Gorenstein projective-injective module. \item Assume that $A$ is CM-finite and contains a nonprojective module $M$ that is Gorenstein projective-injective.
-Then $A$ contains a whole Auslander-Reiten component of modules that are Gorenstein projective-injective by 1.
+\begin{corollary} Let $A$ be a gendo-symmetric non-selfinjective algebra. \begin{enumerate} \item If an Auslander-Reiten component contains a non-projective-injective Gorenstein-projective-injective module then this component consists only of Gorenstein-projective-injective modules.
+Thus the indecomposable non-projective-injective Gorenstein-projective-injective modules form unions of stable Auslander-Reiten components of the algebra. \item If $A$ is CM-finite, then there is no non-projective-injective Gorenstein-projective-injective $A$-module. \end{enumerate} \end{corollary} \begin{proof} \begin{enumerate} \item Assume that $M$ is a non-projective-injective Gorenstein-projective-injective module.
+With $M$ being Gorenstein-projective-injective also $\tau(M) \cong \Omega^{2}(M)$ and $\tau^{-1}(M) \cong \Omega^{-2}(M)$ (using \ref{tauomega}) are Gorenstein-projective-injective, since being Gorenstein-projective-injective is equivalent to having infinite dominant and infinite codominant dimension by the previous theorem.
+In a Auslander-Reiten sequence $ 0 \rightarrow \tau(M) \rightarrow S \rightarrow M \rightarrow 0$, also $S$ is Gorenstein-projective-injective, since with $M$ and $\tau(M) \cong \Omega^{2}(M)$ also the middle term $S$ has infinite dominant and codominant dimension by the Horseshoe lemma.
+Thus every module in the Auslander-Reiten component containing $M$ is a Gorenstein-projective-injective module. \item Assume that $A$ is CM-finite and contains a non-projective-injective module $M$ that is Gorenstein-projective-injective.
+Then $A$ contains a whole Auslander-Reiten component of modules that are Gorenstein-projective-injective by 1.
 Then there are 2 possible cases: \begin{enumerate} \item The Auslander-Reiten component is infinite.
 But then $A$ is not CM-finite.
 This is a contradiction. \item The Auslander-Reiten component is finite.
 Then $A$ is representation finite and thus the Nakayama conjecture holds true for $A$.
-But by 1., every module in the Auslander-Reiten component has infinite dominant and codominant dimension despite that fact that the dominant dimension of $A$ is finite.
+But by (1), every module in the Auslander-Reiten component has infinite dominant and codominant dimension despite that fact that the dominant dimension of $A$ is finite.
 This is a contradiction. \end{enumerate} \end{enumerate} \end{proof}